The Scott Motorcycle Company

 Initially started in a rented workshop, Alfred moved the business to Hirstwood Works, Hirstwood Road, Saltaire.
-This building is still standing and has industrial use.
+This building is still used industrially.

 Development

 Scott's inspiration

 In an article in Motor Cycle magazine in 1914, Alfred Scott wrote that he was drawn to the two-stroke engine because he was trained on high speed steam and marine engines, and when turning his attention to gas and petrol engines the regular power strokes of the two-stroke (or Day cycle as he sometimes called it), seemed preferable to the one power stroke in four of the Otto cycle.
 He said this attraction to the two stroke was further enhanced by the reliable and excellent service from a two stroke engine designed by his brother (A. F. Scott M.I.M.E) and used to drive machinery in his experimental workshop.

 Experiments

 Scott's first experiments with a two-stroke were in a motor boat, where he was able to make tests and obtain 'diagrams' under working conditions.
 His first attempt at a motor cycle was fitting an engine of his own design to a Premier bicycle in 1901.
 This twin cylinder engine had steel cylinders with shrunk-on aluminium radiator 'flanges', and drove the front wheel via friction directly to the tyre.
 He described the drive system as 'useless in the wet', and he could not prevent the cylinders from scoring.
 His next engine had cast iron cylinders of 2 1/4" bore, and eventually drove by belt to clutch countershaft and then by chain to the rear wheel.
 Various ingenious ignition arrangements were used including link work driven by a pin placed mid-way on the connecting rod.
 In parallel to this he continued work on a 4" bore, 4" stroke marine engine which developed 10HP at 800rpm, fitted with a large water-cooled brake wheel (a dynamometer).
 By recording brake and indicator readings he was able to experiment with port shapes and piston shapes, developing the 'curved top' (deflector) piston.